tosmi-gitops/onboarding/README.md

 ## Use cases considered

 1. As developer I would like to get namespaces in a DEV cluster
-2. As application ops I would like to create namespaces in the DEV cluster
+2. As application ops I require a namespaces in the DEV cluster
+3. As application ops I require namespaces in the TEST cluster
-3. As application ops I would like to create namespaces in the PROD cluster
+3. As application ops I require namespaces in the PROD cluster
-4. As application ops I would like to overwrite namespace defaults depending on clusters
+4. As application ops I require different settings per cluster
+5. As a platform team I would like to support different resource quotas for namespaces depending on clusters
 5. As a platform team I would like to leverage a common base for all Kubernetes manifests.

 ## Requirements considered